Glutathione Injection: Important Safety Information

 - Dosage

-some text- There is no universally accepted standard dosing protocol for glutathione injection.
+- There is no universally accepted standard dosing protocol for glutathione injection.

 - Your healthcare provider will determine the dosage and frequency based on your individual health status and treatment goals.